Fostering a growth mindset: Building resilient students

 Your words hold incredible power.
 The way you communicate with your students can influence their mindset and behaviour.
 Instead of praising talents like they are fixed such as "you're so smart," focus on praising effort and strategies, such as "I can see you put a lot of effort into this."
 By doing so, you help students associate success with hard work rather than fixed abilities.
 Research shows us that it is not only teacher language but peers within the classroom can contribute to a growth mindset.
 When students see teachers modelling this style of feedback they are more likely to adopt it as well.
 Thus, the student is receiving support for a growth mindset from both their peers and teachers.

-Supportive and Inclusive Classrooms
+Supportive and inclusive Classrooms

 A growth mindset flourishes in an environment that promotes learning, experimentation, and positive risk-taking.
 To do this, students need psychological safety and a classroom which promotes and supports inclusivity.
 Encourage students to ask questions, share their thoughts, and engage in group discussions.
 Make it clear that mistakes are part of the learning process and provide opportunities for students to learn from them.
 It is important to acknowledge that supportive and inclusive classrooms need to also consider learning and cultural needs that may need different types of support.